aknackiron/testdroid-documentation/testdroid-faq/index.md

 ---
 layout: default
-title: Testdroid - Frequently Asked Questions
+title: Bitbar Testing - Frequently Asked Questions
 ---

-## Testdroid Cloud & Our Devices
+## Bitbar Testing & Our Devices

 ###  Do we need to share the source code of the app in the Cloud?

 No you don't, unless you choose to use a test framework that specifically requires this.

-###  How does Testdroid manage the cleaning of devices?
+###  How does Bitbar Testing manage the cleaning of devices?

 Each phone is cleaned of apps that are not expected to be there.